 So you’re moving to Boca Raton!
 Or perhaps you’ve re-located recently and are scratching your head, wondering what to do, where to go and who to see in our fair city.
 Well first off…WELCOME!
 We were in the same boat not too long ago even though this mom personally grew up in Boca Raton.
 (After 4 years of college and 9 years living in New York City, let’s just say my needs as a parent had majorly changed.)
+Before moving here a friend of mine suggested looking at new homes in spartanburg sc, however, we decided against it, plus moving to Boca was a challenge in itself.

 Now with a happy and adjusted kindergartner, my veteran Boca mom friends and I have some major tips to share with families like you who are new to our area!